 Our church has always had a heart for the young families and children of the community, and we have accommodated to make room for what we value most.

 In 2001, Southeast expanded by opening the North Wing, the home for children’s Christian education.
 Jordan Road Christian School began meeting in that space, which is now Southeast Christian School.

 In 2002, Southeast’s congregation met the vision of the earliest founding families: we had become a church of 1,000.
 Russ McCracken, the church’s shepherding pastor, chose to step down from his role as lead pastor, choosing instead to lean into his relational gifts.

-Todd and Tricia Hudson moved across the country to Colorado, and Todd became Southeast’s new lead pastor.
+Todd Hudson moved his family across the country to Colorado, and he became Southeast’s new lead pastor.
 With strategy born from his experience with a large church, Todd committed to lead Southeast Christian Church in the next steps of our journey, all for the glory of God.

 For years, the community of Southeast met in a tent on Easter morning.
-The tradition had pros and cons: the larger capacity allowed the entire church famly to meet at one time in one service, instead of five or six.
-But, invariably, snow arrived on Easter morning.
-The tent adventure made for a cold morning on folding chairs with space heaters.
+The tradition had pros and cons: the larger capacity allowed the entire church family to meet at one time in one service, instead of five or six.
+But, invariably, snow arrived on Easter morning!
+The tent adventure made for a cold morning on folding chairs with space heaters!

 In March, we celebrated Easter morning in the new worship center where the congregation now gathers every weekend.
 In the beginning, there was room for everyone—the auditorium seemed so big!
 The new facility allowed space, promise, room for the church to continue to grow—and heat on Easter morning!

 When Todd Hudson left to pursue a new calling, Phil Vaughan left his staff role of Pastor of Spiritual Formation and stepped in to lead and serve as our new Lead Pastor.
 Together we invested in becoming a community of daily disciples, investing relationally in each other and in those who don’t know Jesus, using what we have to change the world.